35percent/11tystarter/src/posts/heygate-redevelopment-lendleases-final-squeeze.md

 So Lendlease gets a double windfall of 500 plus extra homes AND a massive office block!

+As usual Southwark has rolled over to accommodate Lendlease, even changing its planning policy to allow office workspace on the site.

 We want to see the Council's Overview and Scrutiny Committee investigate the entire redevelopment.
 Only then can we know exactly what has been built.